3 Towns in Tuscany, Northern Italy – Itinerary 1 Day

 3. Volterra

-To throw yourself into this one-day itinerary in Tuscany in Northern Italy where you will be able to explore three fascinating Tuscan towns, you will first of all need to have a car.
+To throw yourself into this one-day itinerary in Tuscany in Northern Italy, where you will be able to explore three fascinating Tuscan towns, you will first of all need to have a car.
 You are therefore encouraged to rent a car for one day – if you haven’t already got one.
-You can for instance try Discover Cars (affiliate link) for a wide range of options across both local and international providers.
+You can, for instance, try Discover Cars (affiliate link) for a wide range of options across both local and international providers.
 Secondly, you should be ready to have quite a long sightseeing day in Tuscany – because it will be!
-As a reward you will get an amazing and unforgettable day in medieval settings in Tuscany in Northern Italy!
+As a reward, you will get an unforgettable day in medieval settings in Tuscany in Northern Italy!

-Start your itinerary from your location in Tuscany in due time, such that you will arrive in Siena around 9 a.m. in the morning.
+Start your itinerary from your location in Tuscany in due time, allowing you to arrive in Siena around 9 a.m.
 When arriving, leave your car in one of the numerous car parks.
-For the next 3 hours you will be sightseeing in one of the most charming, medieval towns in Tuscany.
+You will be sightseeing in one of the most charming medieval towns in Tuscany for the next 3 hours.

 Take your time to visit the Duomo, Siena Cathedral, which is world-famous for its architecture (entry fees apply).

-The facade is a real masterpiece by Giovanni Pisano and one of the finest Gothic examples.
-Just as impressive as the outside is the interior of the Cathedral: black and white banded columns, a picturesquely painted ceiling, bright stained-glass windows as well as stunning mosaic floors.
-As a highlight the Cathedral features both an outstanding carved marble pulpit and unique statues by Michelangelo and Bernini.
+The façade is a real masterpiece by Giovanni Pisano and one of the finest Gothic examples.
+Just as impressive as the outside is the interior of the Cathedral: black and white banded columns, a picturesquely painted ceiling, bright stained-glass windows, and stunning mosaic floors.
+As a highlight, the Cathedral features an outstanding carved marble pulpit and unique statues by Michelangelo and Bernini.

-Notice the statue of the she-wolf with Romolus and Remus on display on a column in front of the Cathedral.
+Notice the statue of the she-wolf, with Romulus and Remus on display on a column in front of the Cathedral.

-Next, twist through the narrow streets and alleys to get to the very heart of Siena, the Piazza del Campo from before the 13th century.
-It is a fishbone-patterned square with 8 lines of travertine which divide the square into 9 sections, each representing one of the 9 rulers of medieval Siena.
+Next, twist through the narrow streets and alleys to get to the heart of Siena, the Piazza del Campo, dating from before the 13th century.
+It is a fishbone-patterned square with eight lines of travertine that divide the square into nine sections, each representing one of the nine rulers of medieval Siena.

 The square is the perfect place for people-watching!

-It is now time that you got a bit lost in the ancient streets to experience the soul and the charm on your own.
-Take a look inside some of the shops to get an impression of the local products (and maybe do some tasting?), and notice the narrow passages with their old, quaint structures, and view how the light penetrates the massive stone constructions and creates a unique setting.
+It is now time to get ‘a little lost’ in the ancient streets to experience the soul and the charm on your own.
+Look inside some shops to get an impression of the local products (and maybe do some tasting?).
+Notice the narrow passages with their old, quaint structures, and view how the light penetrates the massive stone constructions and creates a unique setting.

 Rome in 3 days